 Innsbruck is Tyrol’s capital in Austria’s west, 97 kilometers from Vienna.
 It’s the only bike park on this list actually right next to and around a large city.

-Planning a long bike vacation in Innsbruck?
-Then maybe take a look at the Bike City Card.
-The ticket is valid for not only the Bikepark Mutteralm, which has 4 main tracks on offer with Flow line, Freeride line, Downhill line, and Jump line (video playlist of them all) and the Crankworx courses like dual slalom, pumptrack and (closed for regular joes) the massive slopestyle line.
+Bikepark Innsbruck (Mutteralm) has 4 main tracks on offer with a Flow line, Freeride line, Downhill line, and Jump line (video playlist of them all) and the Crankworx courses like dual slalom, pumptrack and (closed for regular joes) the massive slopestyle line.

 If you don’t want to put your bike away in the cellar during the cold season, you can use the snow bike trail on the Fiss downhill run as well as the toboggan run during the entire winter season.
 The trail on the ski slope is especially fun with a fatbike, but can also be ridden with normal downhill bikes with spike tires.